 The use.
 Proceeds are earmarked for environmental and social projects like clean transport and renewable energy.

-The Dominican Republic has just crossed into new territory for its public finances, selling its first-ever green bond.
-Investors rewarded the move by lending at a lower rate than usual.
+The Dominican Republic has crossed into new territory for its public finances.
+It sold its first-ever green bond, and investors rewarded the move by lending at a lower rate than usual.

 Santo Domingo, Dominican Republic